LL10GEMAC IP Core Datasheet

 3) Rx Fabric Interface = 32 UI

-Therefore, the maximum PMA latency when running the loopback demo is 143 UI (Tx) + 108.5 UI (Rx).
-In the loopback demo on ZCU102 (UltraScale+ GTH transceiver) with a clock frequency of 322.265625 MHz for measuring latency, the total PMA latency corresponds to approximately 8 clock cycles or 24.8 ns.
+Therefore, the total maximum PMA latency during the loopback demo is 143 UI (Tx) + 108.5 UI (Rx).
+In the loopback demo using the ZCU102 (UltraScale+ GTH transceiver) with a clock frequency of 322.265625 MHz, this total PMA latency corresponds to approximately 8 clock cycles or 24.8 ns.

 General Description

-The LL10GEMAC IP core implements the MAC layer and the PCS (Physical Coding Sublayer) layer to provide a 10G Ethernet solution.
-Upon power up, the Rx controller and synchronization runs to calibrate the receive interface with the PMA (the transceiver) until a stable data lock is achieved.
-The received data from the PMA is continuous monitored to determine the link up status.
-Once the connection is established, the LL10GEMAC IP core asserts the ready signal to the user interface, allowing the user to transmit packets to the LL10GEMAC IP core.
+The LL10GEMAC IP core integrates both the MAC (Media Access Control) layer and the PCS (Physical Coding Sublayer) to provide a complete 10G Ethernet solution.
+Upon power-up, the Rx controller and synchronization mechanism initialize to calibrate the receive interface with the PMA (the transceiver), ensuring data block locking.
+The received data from the PMA is continuously monitored to determine the link status.
+Once a stable connection is established, the LL10GEMAC IP core asserts the ready signal to the user interface, enabling packet transmission to begin.

-On the receiving end, the LL10GEMAC IP core first re-aligns the received packet using the Rx Gearbox.
-The data is then descrambled and decoded by the Descramble and 64B/66B decoder blocks, respectively.
-Finally, the FCS of the packet is verified and removed along with the preamble and SFD.
-Only the Ethernet data is forwarded to the AXI4 stream interface (AXI4-ST I/F).
-If the FCS is incorrect, the LL1GEMAC IP core asserts an error signal to AXI4-ST I/F.
+On the receiving end, the LL10GEMAC IP core first re-aligns the incoming packet using the Rx Gearbox.
+The data is then descrambled and decoded using the Descramble and 64B/66B decoder blocks, respectively.
+After decoding, the FCS of the packet is verified and removed along with the preamble and SFD, leaving only the Ethernet data, which is forwarded to the AXI4 stream interface (AXI4-ST I/F).
+If the FCS is incorrect, the LL1GEMAC IP core asserts an error signal to the AXI4-ST I/F.

-During packet transmission, it is essential that the user always has the packet data ready until the end of the packet, with the data valid signal consistently asserted.
-However, the ready signal from the LL10GEMAC IP core may be de-asserted for one clock cycle every 32 clock cycles to align with the characteristics of the 64B/66B encoder.
+During packet transmission, it is essential that the user ensures the packet data remains available until the end of the packet, with the data valid signal consistently asserted.
+However, the ready signal from the LL10GEMAC IP core may de-assert for one clock cycle every 32 clock cycles due to the 64B/66B encoder’s characteristics.

-Similarly, the user must be prepared to receive the packets from the LL10GEMAC IP core because there is no receive buffer within the IP core itself.
-During packet transmission, the data valid signal of the received packet is de-asserted for one clock cycle every 32 clock cycles to pause data transmission and align with the characteristics of the 64B/66B decoder.
+Similarly, the user must be prepared to receive packets continuously, as the LL10GEMAC IP core does not have an internal receive buffer.
+During packet reception, the data valid signal will de-assert for one clock cycle every 32 clock cycles to pause data transmission and synchronize with the 64B/66B decoder.

 Functional Description

-LL10GMEAC IP facilitates bidirectional data transmission simultaneously, as shown in Figure 5.
-The Tx (transmit) and Rx (receive) logics operate independently in separate clock domains.
+The LL10GMEAC IP supports simultaneous bidirectional data transmission, as shown in Figure 5.
+The Transmit (Tx) and Receive (Rx) logics operate independently in separate clock domains.

 Transmit Block

-Within the LL10GEMAC IP, the data packet received from the AXI4-ST interface is processed by CRC32 calculation (FCS), 64B/66B encoding, scrambling, and alignment before being forwarded to the PMA.
+Within the LL10GEMAC IP, data packets received from the AXI4-ST interface is processed by CRC32 calculation (FCS), 64B/66B encoding, scrambling, and alignment before being transmitted to the PMA.

 · Tx Controller

-The Tx Controller adds the packet header and footer to the paket.
-The header consists of a 7-byte preamble and a 1-byte SFD (Start of frame delimiter), while the footer includes a 4-byte FCS (CRC-32) and 1-byte EFD (End of frame delimiter).
-If the packet is too short, zero-padding is appended after the last Ethernet data.
-After completing the transmission of each frame, an Idle is inserted as the IFG (Interframe Gap) for each packet.
-Additionally, the Tx Controller monitors the control signals on the AXI4-ST interface to detect new frame transmitted by the user.
-The ready signal on AXI4-ST is temporarily de-asserted to insert the header for 64B/66B encoding while the Gearbox operates.
+The Tx Controller handles packet framing by adding both the header and footer.
+The header consists of a 7-byte preamble and a 1-byte Start of Frame Delimiter (SFD), while the footer contains a 4-byte Frame Check Sequence (FCS) based on CRC-32 and 1-byte End of Frame Delimiter (EFD).
+If the packet is too short, zero-padding is appended after the Ethernet data.
+Once each frame is transmitted, an Idle period is inserted as the Interframe Gap (IFG) between packet.
+The Tx Controller monitors control signals on the AXI4-ST interface to detect new frames.
+The ready signal on AXI4-ST may temporarily de-assert to allow the 64B/66B encoder to insert the packet header while the Gearbox processes the data.

 · CRC32 Cal

-This module calculates the 32-bit CRC of a data packet using a 32-bit data bus, which is input from the AXI4-stream interface.
-The FCS (CRC-32) is appended as the packet footer after transferring the Ethernet data, which may include zero-padding.
-The polynomial used for CRC-32 to generate the FCS follows the IEEE802.3ae standard.
+This module calculates the 32-bit CRC for each data packet using a 32-bit data bus from the AXI4-ST interface.
+The FCS (CRC-32) is appended to the packet footer following the Ethernet data, which may also include zero-padding.
+The polynomial used for CRC-32 follows the IEEE802.3ae standard, ensuring compliance with Ethernet transmission:

 P(X) = X32 + X26 + X23 + X22 + X16 + X12 + X11 + X10 + X8 + X7 + X5 + X4 + X2 + X + 1